dougmill/c-evo-ai-template/README.md

   - Added what special resources a terrain can have to base terrain info.
 - Cities
   - Added calculation of maintenance costs.
-  - Added food storage limit.
-  - Faster/cached number of exploited locations.
   - Added total income calculation, including taxes, food converted to money, overflow material, and trade goods.
   - Added income available for maintenance calculation, which does not include excess for completing a building.
-  - Faster/cached list of exploited locations.
   - Added method to sell progress on current construction project.
 - Foreign cities:
   - Added spy reports on enemy cities.
 - Foreign nations:
   - Stored difficulty levels of all nations.
-  - Added property for AI name, and several named constants for AIs I have.
+  - Added property for AI name, and several named constants for AIs that I have.
   - Added property for what server version the nation's AI was written for.
 Used a new enum for this, with values for the versions at which various notable rules changes happened.
   - Added property for the nation's difficulty level.
   - Added properties for each of the rules changes that there are enum values for.
 - Map:
-  - Precalculated and cached lists of neighbors and distance 5 areas for all locations for improved performance.
   - Switched RC coordinates from a/b to x/y, for simpler math and to match the server.
-  - Cached the work required and work done parts of job information.
-If you don't need the server to tell you how much progress you're going to make this turn, switch to the new methods.
   - Locations calculate their position in the repeating special resource pattern.
   - Defined the order of locations in the neighbors and distance 5 arrays.
-  - Changed the neighbor/distance5 accessors on Location to return arrays of Location.
-If you need the old OtherLocation arrays, use the additional "AndOffsets" properties.
+  - Changed the neighbor/distance5 accessors on Location to return lists of Location.
+If you need the old OtherLocation arrays (now lists), use the additional "AndOffsets" properties.
-  - Added convenience properties on Location for what special resource type (basic or science) it would have, one for if ground and another for shore.
+  - Added convenience properties on Location for what special resource type (basic or science) it would have, if any, one for if ground and another for shore.
   - Added convenience property on Location for which of grassland or plains it would be, if transformed into one of those terrains.
   - Added Location methods to get how much resources the location would produce, accounting for all terrain improvements, government, etc. If you specify a city, it will also account for that city's buildings.
-  - Used dictionary lookups instead of linear searches for finding city, foreign city, and foreign defender for Location.
   - Added version of GetExploitingCity__Turn() that also returns the resources produced.
 - Models:
   - Removed Stage.
 The properties of it that might be relevant are now directly in Blueprint.
   - Added CanInvestigateLocations property.
-  - Fixed bug that Engineers would say they don't add anything to city size.
 - Units:
   - Added model, from location and to location, movement (as an RC), and health information to MovingUnit.
   - Added spy reports on unit stacks.
 Note that this comes with a behavior change - previously, if you iterated the foreign units list you would only iterate one unit (the strongest defender) per location.
 Now you will iterate through all known units, including every member of any spied out stacks.
 A new subcollection is provided for the old behavior, along with another one specifically for stacks.
-The collection of stacks included non-spied ones, but will only have information about one unit for those.
+The collection of stacks includes non-spied ones, but will only have information about one unit for those.
   - Replaced UnitByLocation with two new methods, GetForeignDefender and GerForeignStack.
 - Empire:
   - Combined parameters of OnForeignMove and OnBeforeForeignAttack into one, with some additional information as well.